dexgs/user_sites/README.md

 ### Allow WebSocket Connections
 I would also like for it to be possible to supply a program which will handle WebSocket connections.
-This would probably work by piping the stdin and stout/ stderr of the program.
+This would probably work by piping the stdin, stout, and stderr of the program.